 upper level job

-How much does an Employment Supervisor make?
+How much does an Employment Supervisor make in the United States?

 Employment Supervisor Salaries by Percentile